What is Speed to Lead & How to Improve It

 Take a tour of product

-This self-service approach will pique the prospect's immediate curiosity and provide them with a “test drive” of your product.
-Sales teams can also track demo analytics to determine which features interest the prospect most, enabling more targeted follow-up conversations.
+Such self-service product demos pique the prospect's immediate curiosity and provide them with a “test drive” of your product.
+Your sales tea, can also track demo analytics to determine which features interest the prospect most, enabling more targeted follow-up conversations.

-CRM platforms help sales teams monitor and respond to lead activity.
-When a prospect views your content, sales reps receive instant notifications, allowing them to reach out while the prospect is actively engaged.
+CRM platforms help your sales team monitor and respond to lead activity.
+When a prospect views your content, sales reps receive instant notifications, allowing them to reach out to leads quickly while they are actively engaged.

 But the key to truly maximizing your CRM's potential lies in proper data enrichment.
 Inbuilt tools such as Clearbit also help.
 This way, you can then send it to your lead routing tool, for the alerts to reach the right sales rep.